syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 # Data Binding

-Data binding can be achieved by using the `bind-Value` attribute and it supports string, int, Enum and bool types.
-If component value has been changed, it will affect all the places where you bind the variable for the **bind-value** attribute.
+The Data binding can be achieved by using the `@bind-Value` attribute and it supports string, int, Enum and bool types.
+If component value has been changed, it will affect all the places where you bind the variable for the `bind-value` attribute.

 * **TValue** - specifies the type of the each list item of the dropdown component.
 * **TItem** - specifies the type of the whole list of the dropdown component.